 All of hotglue's connectors (taps) are completely open source and based on the Singer spec for creating connectors to 3rd party systems.
 There are already hundreds of connectors available created by open source contributors – including hotglue.

 We are partnered with Meltano which is creating a community around the Singer spec to create well-maintained connectors to every 3rd party system you can imagine.
 In our view, the only way to keep integrations updated with the latest SaaS platforms and other data sources is via an open source community of developers.
-This vision is already being realized (as of April 2021, the Meltano community has exceeded 1,000 members).

 One of the biggest reasons developers are (rightly) opposed to using an integration platform is because they want to avoid blockers when shipping new features (and integrations).
 For example, if your users want an integration with a platform hotglue doesn't support, you likely don't want to wait for the hotglue team to add it to their roadmap.

 Since all hotglue connectors are compatible with Singer, you could easily create a new Singer tap yourself (for instance, using the Singer SDK).
 This way your team is assured you can ship new integrations leveraging the hotglue platform, without waiting on our team.
 Pretty cool, right?

 hotglue was designed to correlate data across 3rd party systems.
 For example, hotglue makes it easy to sync Quickbooks Invoices and Salesforce Opportunities, and programmatically match each opportunity to an invoice.

 This type of behavior is possible because hotglue's integrations are stateful – developers have access to a full picture of a user's data through snapshots.
 This makes it easier to build complex integrations while relying on hotglue to deal with orchestration, data integrity, and more.